College of Musical Education

 Music, Field Experience

 - MUED 2400.
-Introductory Music Field Experience.
+Introduction to Music Education.
 Total: 3 hours.
-Prerequisites: a GPA of 2.5, a grade of “C” or better in each course with a MUED prefix, satisfactory progress in applied study, and a 2.5 GPA in all Music Core courses.
+Prerequisites: a GPA of 2.5, a grade of “C” or better in each course with a MUED prefix and a minimum MUED GPA of 3.0, satisfactory progress in applied study, and a 2.5 GPA in all Music Core courses.
 C/F hrs.: 32-40.

 - See specializations below (choral, classroom/general, instrumental).